-What Are Non-Recourse IRA Loans & Why You Should Care?
+What Are Non-Recourse Loans & Why Should You Care?

 Non-recourse loans are the loans that are secured by collateral (typically, real estate) and don’t require a personal guarantee by the borrower.
 In contrast, recourse loans are the loans that, in addition to being secured by collateral, also need a personal guarantee by a borrower.
 The overwhelming majority of residential mortgages are recourse loans.
 If a borrower fails to pay a mortgage, a lender cannot only foreclose on the house but also can go after that borrower’s personal assets.